Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 During configuration process the cleaned variables will be filled with new found values.

-### Install path configuration
+###The variables with INSTALL_ prefix:

-Define in INSTALL_DIR variable the path to the installed OCCT files (libraries, executables and headers).
+Define in INSTALL_DIR variable the path where will be placed built OCCT files (libraries, executables and headers).
 If INSTALL_\<PRODUCT\> variable is checked - 3rd-party products will be copied to the install directory.

-At the end of the configuration process "configuring done" message will be shown and the generation process can be started.
+#### At the end of the configuration process "configuring done" message will be shown and the generation process can be started.

 ## OCCT Generation